MarcosRamaR/ApiSC/README.md

 # CRUD in JAVA

 ## Project Description
-A Java backend application built with Spring Boot that exposes APIREST for CRUD operations, using Hibernate and PostgreSQL database.
+A Java application built with Spring Boot that exposes APIREST for CRUD operations, using Hibernate and PostgreSQL database.
 The API can be tested using Postman.

 ## Functionalities